elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 With this call to `send_update/2`, we will cause the `GameRatingsLive` component to re-render and re-invoke the `update/2` callback, this time with an `assigns` that includes our `:selected_category` key pointing to the click event payload.
 We'll cover the `send_update/2` function, and more options for communicating between child components and parent LiveViews, in the LiveView book.
 For now, its enough to understand that `send_update/2` can be invoked from a parent LiveView to tell a component that is running in the LiveView to update.

-Now we're ready to teach the `GameRatingsLive` component how to render a Context `BarChart` with a selected category.
+Now we're ready to teach the `GameRatingsLive` component how to render a Contex `BarChart` with a selected category.
 We can do this with the help of the [`BarChart.select_item/2`](https://hexdocs.pm/contex/Contex.BarChart.html#select_item/2).
 This function takes in two arguments, the current `BarChart` struct and a map that looks like this:

 ```elixir
 %{category: category, series: series}